ogivuk/learning/tdd-django/README.md

 * in the project's `settings.py`, add `<app name>` into the `INSTALLED_APPS` variable.

 File and folder structure:
+* migrations/ - contains the database migrations files.
 * templates/ - contains the templates for rendering.
 Not initially created, but Django searches this directory for templates by default.
+* models.py - contains the models that map to data stored in a database.
 * tests.py - contains the unit tests for the app.
 * views.py - contains the views, which are functions that render templates, called when resolving URLs.